 “I’d think if you did, it could be a big problem, right?.”

 “Yeah, it could, but what’s worse is coach would really be mad.
 So, no dessert.
-Also, I’ll eat less during dinner tomorrow night and take the rest home.
-That includes only eating part of my cheesecake.”
+Also, I’ll eat less during dinner tomorrow night and bring the rest home.
+That includes only eating part of my dinner and cheesecake.”

 “That’s what I always do if I eat at a place that has oversized portions like Cheesecake Factory.
 So we’ll both have food to bring home.
 That means we won’t have to cook on Thursday night.”